miqlar/batchswap/README.md

 ---

+### Summary
+A contract in which users can deposit ETH that gets batched and swapped for any token in UniswapV2.
+Benefit is saving gas in periods of high gas price, saving more than 50% of the swap cost, while the swapper gets a % of the value swapped as incentive to do so.

+### Description
-In periods in which mainnet is busy, clogged by activity, gas prices increase a lot.
+In periods in which mainnet is busy, with a lot of activity, gas prices increase a lot.

-Swaps are one of the most common operations to perform, but in these periods, they become prohibitively expensive, only allowing whales to trade.
+Swaps are one of the most common DeFi operations to perform, but in these periods, they become prohibitively expensive, only allowing whales to trade.

-Batchswap is a solution to this - a uniswap wrapper that batches ETH deposits, which can be taken and swapped for the designated tokens by any liquidator address.
+Batchswap is a solution to this - a uniswap wrapper that batches ETH deposits, which can be taken and swapped for the designated tokens by anyone.
 Why would someone do this?
-Because the swapper gets a % of the value swapped.
+Because the swapper gets a % of the value swapped as a reward.

 So, in numbers.
 Imagine 100 people want to swap in a high activity moment ETH for some popular token.
 They want to swap 100$ each, but swaps cost 30$ in gas.
-They deposit their 100$ in ETH in the batchswap contract, so now there is 10.000$ (each paying 10-15$ in gas instead).
+They deposit their 100$ in ETH in the batchswap contract, so now there is 10.000$ pooled (each paying 10-15$ in gas instead).
 Now, a swapper comes, as the prize is 1% of the value (so 100$).
-He pays 40$ to do the swap (because its more expensive to batchswap than single swap), and obtains a profit of 60$.
+He pays 40$ to do the swap (because its more expensive to batchswap than to do a single swap due to the complexity), and obtains a profit of 60$.

-The 100 users now how their tokens in the batchswap contract, which they can withdraw whenever they want (waiting for a period of less activity with lower gas prices, if they want).
+The 100 users now how their tokens in the batchswap contract, which they can withdraw whenever they want (waiting for a period of less activity with lower gas prices, if prefered).

 ---